elisboa/linux-time-machine.sh/README.md

 Currently the following arguments are supported:
 * push-remote — pushes your local git repository to all your configured remote repositories
+* version-all — automatically adds every single file on the specified dir before versioning.
+This is useful if you have a /etc or a docs/ dir which you want do save everything
 * mirror-mode — instead of version your current changes, it goes back in time and resets last valid branch.
-You can pass a custom branch or a (part of a) commit hash too
+You can pass a custom branch or a (part of a) commit hash too.
+This feature is available only on `dev` brach actually

 PS: the custom dir MUST BE the first argument.
 By default it uses your $HOME dir, if no custom_dir is specified.